 - Easy DIY Blanket Ladder – Simple Home Decor Project

 Most of these step-by-step pictures were taken with my broken iPhone camera.
 You’re welcome.
 Still, you should be able to get the concept on how to build a fireplace mantel.

-Step 1: Measure and Cut Fireplace Mantel.
+Step 1: Measure And Cut Fireplace Mantel Wood.